klando/pglogical/README.md

 ### Subscription management

 - `pglogical.create_subscription(subscription_name name, provider_dsn text,
-  replication_sets text[], synchronize_structure enum(none,all),
+  replication_sets text[], synchronize_structure enum(none,all,relations_only),
   synchronize_data boolean, forward_origins text[], apply_delay interval)`
-  Creates a subscription from current node to the provider node, with option to synchronize structure.
+  Creates a subscription from current node to the provider node, with option to synchronize part or all the structure.
 Command does not block, just initiates the action.

   Parameters: